-Gio McClenachan is a transdisciplinary coastal ecologist whose research focuses on investigating the drivers of ecosystem and societal coastal change.
+Gio McClenachan (she/her) is a systems ecologist whose research focuses on investigating the drivers of ecosystem and societal coastal change.

 Understanding the interactions between global-scale climate variables and local-scale factors is essential in adapting to and mitigating climate change impacts.
 Gio studies these changes on multiple spatial and temporal scales, using GIS, remote sensing, and climate data to document broadscale shifts over time as well as field experiments to measure community-level response.